tfpauly/privacy-proxy/draft-private-access-tokens.md

 the Client was able to request a token for the given ORIGIN_NAME within its budget.
 Failure to present a token can be interpreted as a signal that the client's token budget was exceeded.

+Clients may reuse their token for subsequent requests to the same origin up to `max-age`.

 ## Client Geo-Location {#implement-geolocation}